Notable Recent/Upcoming Events

 - Southridge Sports & Events Complex

 - Columbia River

 Located in Richland, the Columbia Playfield stretches across nearly 29 acres and is located in the heart of the city.
-A new $150,000 grant from the Washington State Recreation and Conservation Funding Board will provide some new fixtures to the park, giving it updated LED lights and aluminum bleachers with fabric covers.
+A recent $150,000 grant from the Washington State Recreation and Conservation Funding Board has provided some new fixtures to the park, giving it updated LED lights and aluminum bleachers with fabric covers.